nataponw/EnergyCommunities/README.md

 # EnergyCommunities

+This package presents an operation and investment optimization model for energy communities with the options for local energy (electricity and heat) trading.
+The core model is documented in the paper [Link](www.google.com).

+An example script together with databases is provided in the folder `example`.
+In the example, the status quo scenario (SQ) and the electricity trading scenario (EL), as defined in the original paper are calculated.

 ## Specific types
 Custom types---`Year`, `Peer`, and `Tec`---are created to differentiate these sets from timesteps.
 These types and their associated methods are defined in `src\SetStructs.jl`.